Causes Of An Accident For Car Mechanical Fails, Who Is At Fault?

 Still, whether or not inspection is mandatory, regular maintenance according to your car’s maintenance schedule and manufacturer must be maintained.
 Failure to do so can place fault on the driver should an accident occur following a mechanical failure.

-Auto mechanics or technicians could be held at fault for an accident if a recently serviced automobile winds up in a crash due to mechanical failure.
+Auto mechanics or technicians could be held at fault for an accident if a recently serviced automobile winds up in a crash due to mechanical fails.
 If a car recently underwent maintenance or had a newly replaced part fail, mechanics could be held liable for a resulting accident.
 If a technician was negligent while servicing a vehicle or installing a part, he could be held responsible.

 In 2009 and 2010, for example, class action lawsuits were filed against Toyota concerning jammed accelerator pedals that lead to accidents.
 Manufacturers of specific parts can also be held at fault.
 In the early 2000s, Firestone tires had to recall millions of tires after tire failure caused numerous accidents and injuries.